linfri/SForm/README.md

 Generating not only CSVs but also PDF reports with stats.

+Adding checks for special symbols (if migration to AWS won't solve it)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.